Griffith C. Evans: Mathematical economics

 Evans first work in mathematical economics, entitled A Simple Theory of Competition a restatement of Augustine Cournot's monopoly/duopoly model.
-Evans expanded Cournot's work in significantly by exploring the analytical implications of a variety of different assumptions as to the behavior and objectives of either the monopolist or the duopolists.
+Evans expanded Cournot's work significantly by exploring the analytical implications of a variety of different assumptions as to the behavior and objectives of either the monopolist or the duopolists.
 His following work, The Dynamics of Monopoly, published in 1924, was one of the first to apply the calculus of variations to economic theory.
 He frames the same monopolist problem now in an intertemporal framework, that is, instead of seeking immediate profit-maximization, the monopolist aims to make his profits as maximum through an interval of time.
 His work was followed by his Ph.D. advisee Charles Roos who generalized his monopoly model to a case with multiple competing firms.
 Roos also managed to express this model within a general equilibrium framework.
 Roos would also be one of the three founders of the Econometric Society alongside Norwegian economist Ragnar Frisch and American economist Irving Fisher.
 Evans participated in the foundation of the Society and became one of its first fellows.

 The first economist to take notice of Evans' work was Harold Hotelling.
 He met personally with Evans at a meeting of the American Mathematical Society and was immediately impressed by the scope of his work which he deemed to be a "dawning economic theory" that would bear "to the older theories the relations which the Hamiltonian dynamics and the thermodynamics of entropy bear to their predecessors".
 At this time, economics was not seen as a mathematical science, and many economists were even doubtful if mathematics could be useful for social sciences in general.
 As a result, Evans and Roos found only a small audience properly equipped to understand their works.
 Even so, the more mathematically inclined economists and mathematicians E. B. Wilson, Irving Fisher, Henry Schultz, and Paul Samuelson all recognized the importance of their theory.

 Evans main contribution to mathematical economics came in the form of his 1930 textbook Mathematical Introduction to Economics, published by Mc Graw Hill.
 The book's reception, however, failed to meet Evans' expectations.
 British economist Arthur L. Bowley, in particular, was very critical stating that the book would be of no use either to the mathematician nor to the economist.
 R. G. D. Allen, a colleague of Bowley, also criticized the book for not presenting a general economic theory and focusing too much on the resolution of particular problems.
 Some positive reviews came from Roos and Hotelling, the latter going as far as saying that the book helped "lay a groundwork upon which future contributions to political economy of first-rate importance may be expected to be based".